 They are accompanied by Curriculum for Excellence learning outcomes and objectives, and are designed to be easily re-used, extended and adapted, in whole or in part, for different classroom scenarios and curriculum levels.

 Interdisciplinary learning is often confused with multidisciplinary learning.
 Simply linking discrete subjects with no immediate connection together around a theme is not by itself interdisciplinary, but is multidisciplinary.
 Multidisciplinary learning ideas may create learning contexts within which IDL may be constructed.
 A good example of multidisciplinary learning at level 2 is available at:

 Most of the above resources have been created, developed and delivered through collaborations between classroom teachers, senior undergraduates and initial teacher education students.
-These resources have attracted many thousands of downloads (see tes.com link above), particularly during the recent extended periods of lockdown and school closures.
+These resources have attracted tens of thousands of downloads (see tes.com link above), particularly during the recent extended periods of lockdown and school closures.
 Many other resources are available at open.ed and new resources are regularly created and uploaded.